shykes/docker/docs/sources/reference/builder.md

 `<src>` must be the path to a file or directory relative to the source directory being built (also called the *context* of the build) or a remote file URL.

-`<dest>` is the absolute path to which the source will be copied inside the destination container.
+`<dest>` can be an absolute path, or relative to the current `WORKDIR`.
+The `<source>` will be copied to that location in the destination container and resulting image.

 All new files and directories are created with mode 0755, uid and gid 0.